-Josh’s expertise in HR technology make him a key industry figure when looking to the future of L&D and how technology will play a huge part in its evolution.
+Josh’s expertise in HR technology makes him a key industry figure when looking to the future of L&D and how technology will play a huge part in its evolution.

 Brendon Carson is a cutting-edge e-Learning strategist, learning consultant and an award-winning Learning and Development executive.
-He has comprehensive knowledge in creating robust learning strategies as well as implementing learning technologies for a mass of global businesses.
-He has worked with some of the world’s leading technology companies, including Apple, eBay, Yahoo, and Microsoft, to name a few!
+He has comprehensive knowledge in creating robust learning strategies.
+Similarly, he is an expert in implementing learning technologies for a mass of global businesses.
+He has worked with some of the world’s leading technology companies.
+These include Apple, eBay, Yahoo, and Microsoft, to name a few!

 Jane Hart is the founder of The Centre for Learning and Performance Technologies.
 This is one of the leading global L&D websites when considering the latest learning trends, learning technologies and apps to aid with the learning journey.
 Her work in advising companies over the past 25 years has led to Jane developing a reputation as a guru when it comes to modernising the L&D strategies of businesses worldwide.

 David is the Executive Vice President and Executive Director at The eLearning Guild.
 He has a wide-spanning history of working in Learning and Development which has seen him advise on L&D innovation, organisational L&D and the technology which is shaping the way we learn.
-David’s talks are not ones to be missed, and it’s going to be interesting to see what Mr Kelly has to say about the exciting decade in front of us!
+David’s talks are not ones to be missed!
+We cannot wait to hear what Mr Kelly has to say about the exciting decade in front of us!

-In his own words, Rob’s passion is ‘Helping people become successful.’
-Since graduating in 1985, Lauber has worked his way up L&D departments to become the Chief Learning Officer at McDonalds.
-As a fast-food chain that employees hundreds of thousands of people worldwide, McDonalds needed an expert in tech-driven automation, learning apps, and analytics at the helm.
+In his own words, Rob’s passion is to ‘Help people become successful.’
+Since graduating in 1985, Lauber has worked his way up L&D departments to become the Chief Learning Officer at McDonald’s.
+As a fast-food chain that employees hundreds of thousands of people worldwide, McDonald’s needed an expert in tech-driven automation, learning apps, and analytics at the helm.
 Keep an eye on Rob Lauber’s next move, it’s going to be interesting…

 Being the CEO and Lead Analyst of Talented Learning, John is without a doubt among the most insightful analysts in the industry.
 Talented Learning was named in the Top 20 eLearning Movers and Shakers of 2017 and 2018.
 John is also an individualistic, unconstrained LMS advisor, blogger and podcaster.
 His wildly successful work as an L&D strategist with various corporations makes Mr Leh among the most experienced in the industry!